Defunding Planned Parenthood is a confusing controversy.

 7 Reasons Why Planned Parenthood Should Be Defunded

-1. Planned Parenthood Focuses on Political and Administrative Spending Over Healthcare
+1. Focus on Political and Administrative Spending Over Healthcare

 Though Planned Parenthood’s funding has increased, their provision of most services has not kept pace.
 Between 2016 and 2020, taxpayer funding of Planned Parenthood increased from $554.6 million to $618.1 million, and total income increased from $1.354 billion to $1.641 billion.
 Yet, during this period, the number of services provided in most areas declined.
 Out of the 25 types of services Planned Parenthood lists in their annual report, services provided declined in 18 of them.
 Only abortions, STD testing, and a handful of other services increased.

 In part, this is likely a result of Planned Parenthood’s growing focus on aspects of their company besides healthcare.
 According to its reports in 2016 and 2020, Planned Parenthood’s spending on what it classifies as medical services did increase by roughly 20%.
-Meanwhile, spending on management increased by nearly 50%.
-Spending on fundraising increased by over 60%.
-Public policy funding increased by around 40%, and advocacy spending increased by almost 120%.
+Meanwhile, the organization increased spending

 The trend we see is that Planned Parenthood’s focus is not on providing more care, but growing its influence and increasing profits.
 As government funding grows, Planned Parenthood spends more of its own money building up its structure and lobbying power.